 Understanding Personal Time Off

 The successful pursuit of a graduate degree is highly demanding.
-It involves an investment of time in academic settings, labs, libraries, and field sites – as well as in intellectual energy, like conducting research, engaging in independent study, and writing.
+It involves an investment of time and intellectual energy, while taking courses, participating in internships, conducting research, engaging in independent study, and writing.
 SGS is aware that you are more likely to reach your full potential in graduate studies when you are able to take time off for physical and intellectual rest and rejuvenation.
 For these reasons, SGS has developed the Personal Time Off Policy.

 What is the Personal Time Off Policy?

-This policy allows you to take up to 15 days off annually, during an academic year (September to August), to support your wellbeing and mental and physical health.
-The personal time off is in addition to statutory holidays and days designated as University closures or holidays.
+This policy allows you to take 15 business days off annually, during an academic year (September to August), to support your wellbeing and mental and physical health.
+For professional-stream students, the days allotted for personal time off are predetermined by your program and should be included in your academic calendar.
+For research-stream students, these days are scheduled in consultation with your supervisor.
+Personal time off is in addition to statutory holidays and days designated as University’s closures or holidays.

 Does my graduate program fall under the Personal Time Off Policy?